WoltLab/docs.woltlab.com/pages/php/api/php_api_package_installation_plugins.md

 #### `$reservedTags`

 `$reservedTags` is a list of reserved tag names so that any tag encountered but not listed here will be added to the database column `additionalData`.
-This allows options to store arbitary data which can be accessed but were not initially part of the PIP specifications.
+This allows options to store arbitrary data which can be accessed but were not initially part of the PIP specifications.